EpistasisLab/digen/README.md

 Please refer to our online documentation at [https://epistasislab.github.io/digen](https://epistasislab.github.io/digen)

+# Citing DIGEN

+If you found this resource to be helpful, please cite it the following way:

+@article{orzechowski2021generative,
+  title={Generative and reproducible benchmarks for comprehensive evaluation of machine learning classifiers}, author={Orzechowski, Patryk and Moore, Jason H}, journal={arXiv preprint arXiv:2107.06475}, year={2021}
+}

 # Tutorials

 [DIGEN Tutorial](https://github.com/EpistasisLab/digen/blob/main/DIGEN%20Tutorial.ipynb) is a great place to start exploring our package.
 For advanced use, e.g. customization, manipulations with the charts, additional statistics on the collection, please check our [Advanced Tutorial](https://github.com/EpistasisLab/digen/blob/main/DIGEN%20Advanced.ipynb).